-Where is each person starting from with respect to bias and cultural self-awareness? • Do employees have the time and resources to learn about bias and become aware of their own biases? • How are implicit and explicit attitudes affecting performance? • What psychometric tests and guidance are offered for employees geared toward individual development and team building?
+Where is each person starting from with respect to bias and cultural self-awareness? · Are employees willing to devote the time and resources to learn about bias and become aware of their own biases? · How are implicit and explicit attitudes affecting performance? · What psychometric tests and guidance are offered for employees geared toward individual development and team building?
+(See the Measuring Progress guide.)

-What biases and intercultural tendencies are dominant in your organization? · Has your firm done an assessment of all employee experiences of intercultural competence and bias in the organization? · How do implicit attitudes and common patterns of behavior affect the workplace? · Are groups working together to address bias and build intercultural competence? · Is it recognized when employees of nondominant cultures are expected to tailor their behavior to that of the dominant culture?
+What biases and intercultural tendencies are dominant in your organization? · What actions have you taken to highlight or correct them? · How do they demonstrate your firm's position on social issues? · Has your firm done an assessment of all employees' experiences of intercultural competence and bias in the organization? · How do implicit attitudes and common patterns of behavior affect the workplace? · Do allies deeply understand the point of view of those they seek to support?